maykinmedia/sharing-configs/README.rst

     pip install sharing-configs

 2. Add ``sharing_configs`` to the ``INSTALLED_APPS`` setting.
+3. Run ``manage.py migrate`` to create the database tables for sharing-configs
-3. In the admin page of ``SharingConfigsConfig`` configure access to the Sharing Configs API
+4. In the admin page of ``SharingConfigsConfig`` configure access to the Sharing Configs API